patricklafrance/wmfnext-shell/README.md

 [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) is a great infrastructure piece to makes sharing code and dependencies between different independant codebases easier.
 But as is, it's pretty raw as it's a low level mecanism.

-This shell aims to add a very thin and opinionated layer on top of Webpack Module Federation to complement the federation mecanism with additional functionalities.
+This shell aims to add a very thin and opinionated layer on top of Webpack Module Federation and [React Router](https://reactrouter.com/) to complement the federation mecanism with additional functionalities.
 Those functionalities will gentle the adoption of a federated application architecture and provide an opinionated direction on how to implement a federated SPA application.

 The idea behind this shell is to have an host application responsible of loading modules and providing shared functionalities like routing, messaging and logging.
 With this shell, a module is considered as an independent codebase which should usually match a specific sub domain of the application.
 At bootstrap, the host application loads the modules and call a registration function for each of them with shared functionalities and a customazible context.
 During the registration phase, each module dynamically *register it's routes and navigation links*.
 Then, pages and components of a module can use the provided hooks to access shared functionalities.